Latest information

 Training

 We learn in a framework of negotiable cooperation.
 It is not a sport - there are no rules per se; no categories of age or gender or weight.
-We practise and deepen martial princples (which can have numerous applications) by working with all others.

-Learning aikido is a potentially life changing experience because the framework allows us to explore human interaction and what it is to be a human being through kinaesthetic interaction, within a structured progression of increasingly demanding techniques where we addresss our responces to threat.
+The framework allows us to explore human interaction and what it is to be a human being through kinaesthetic interaction, within a structured progression of increasingly demanding techniques where we addresss our responces to threat.

 In Japan training is without speaking; so as to develop a visceral understanding of the human condition.
 At South Devon Aikikai we follow this principle, though of course speaking can be useful for beginners.